BigWigsMods/packager/README.md

 - *move-folders*
 - *package-as*
 - *enable-nolib-creation* (defaults to no) Caveats: nolib packages will only be uploaded to GitHub and attached to a release.
-Unlike using the CurseForge packager, manually uploading nolib packages has no affect for client users that choose to download libraries separately.
+Unlike with the CurseForge packager, manually uploaded nolib packages will not be used by the client when users have enabled downloading libraries separately.
 - *tools-used*
 - *required-dependencies*
 - *optional-dependencies*
-- *embedded-libraries* Note: All externals will be marked as embedded, overriding any manually set relations in the pkgmeta.
+- *embedded-libraries* Note: All fetched externals will be marked as embedded, overriding any manually set relations in the pkgmeta.

 You can also use a few directives for WoWInterface uploading.